nterreri/thesis/report/main.md

-could be further subscoped to have issue-specific matchers, such as matchers that are only relevant to respiratory problems and would not occur in the related physical category of nausea problems, although both would share some general matchers about physical issues.
-ChatScript also allows "enqueuing" of topics with the concept of "pending topics" and also control of context via "rejoinders".
+could be further subscoped to have issue-specific matchers, such as matchers that are only relevant to respiratory problems and would not occur in the related physical category of nausea problems, although both would share some general matchers about physical issues (Petherbridge, 2009, here: <https://www.rivescript.com/wd/RiveScript#topic>).
+ChatScript also allows "enqueuing" of topics with the concept of "pending topics" and also control of context via "rejoinders" (Wilcox, 2016a, pp.9--;
+Wilcox, 2016b, pp.5--).

 Another point of interest (again, given the author's aim to explore Python) is the open source software available for use with the project.
 Given the considerations